GreenStar Homes Certification Manual Version 4

 Certified | Silver | Gold | Platinum

-This program requires a final energy rating to be completed on the home, and it should be 50% better than the average home’s energy in the area to get to the certified level.
-Here are some details, requirements, and resources to get there.
+A final energy rating must be completed on the home.
+Energy use should be 50 percent lower than that of the average home in the area to get to the Certified level.
+Here are some details, requirements, and resources to achieve this.

-If you are doing multifamily, mixed-use, or small commercial, you can use the DOE Home Energy Score.
+Multifamily, mixed-use, and small commercial projects can use the DOE Home Energy Score.
 Any commercial space must use comparable thermal envelope and HVAC systems.
-Lighting, appliances, and computer systems must use an alternative way to measure energy use on top of this rating.
+Lighting, appliances, and computer systems must use an alternative way to measure energy use in addition to this rating.
 More info coming soon on using this for commercial and offices.

 Alternative approach